Grooming with both hands

 Use your other hand to assist and help your grooming hand.

-The idea is to use your non-grooming hand in support of the on-going action.
+The idea is to involve your non-grooming hand in your grooming efforts.

-The helping hand can contribute in two manners:
+The assisting hand can contribute in two manners:

-• Holding and positioning a limb or an area,
+• By holding and repositioning a limb or an area,

 Laying out the workspace